 If you have a complex deployment, or if you simply don't have the time or resources to dedicate to a project like this, there are plenty of ways to get help:

-With Exchange Online and Office 365 you’ll get access to the most secure and productive software.
-If you migrate fully to Office 365 you really don’t need to worry about ‘big bang’ version upgrades any more.
-You just have to keep a much smaller number of on-premises servers up to date, and you’re good.
+With Exchange Online and Microsoft 365 you'll get access to the most secure and productive software.
+If you migrate fully to Microsoft 365 you really don't need to worry about 'big bang' version upgrades any more.
+You just have to keep a much smaller number of on-premises servers up to date, and you're good.